hema2575/Machine-Learning-Project/README.md

   dataset with storm id and range.
 Might need to be merged with some other data to predict 'storm intensity over time' or 'severe storm location'.
   https://www1.ncdc.noaa.gov/pub/data/swdi/stormevents/csvfiles/

-## may be something other than storms?:
+## may be something other than storms?

   https://archive.ics.uci.edu/ml/machine-learning-databases/parkinsons/